-Over the years, our ICFJ Knight Fellows have achieved tremendous impact.
+Over the years, our ICFJ Knight Fellows have achieved a tremendous impact.
 Some examples:

 - The Kenyan government took counterfeit malaria medications off the market after a report by a journalist working with a Knight Fellow exposed that they were fakes.

-As technology transforms the news media, Fellows have helped newsrooms produce more than 700 stories focusing on data-driven, multimedia projects that engage audiences.
+As technology transforms the news media, Fellows have helped newsrooms produce thousands of stories focusing on data-driven, multimedia projects that engage audiences.
 The John S. and James L. Knight Foundation has supported the Fellowships since 1994.
-The Bill & Melinda Gates Foundation and Google News Lab also generously back this program.
+The Bill & Melinda Gates Foundation, Luminate and the United States Agency for International Development also generously back this program.